How to Lower your Website’s Bounce Rate

 HEADER 2

 You can have multiple Header 2’s on your article page.
 These should be the main points you want to get across.
-If someone came to your page (an article, a sales page, a website page, etc.) and they only read these headers, do you have get your point across?
+If someone came to your page (an article, a sales page, a website page, etc.) and they only read these headers, do you get your point across?

 Make these powerful.
 Use keywords you know your reader will want to hear and make them teasers so they feel like they need to read more.